 No more pre-orders

 In the spirit of slow commerce and things arriving when they are ready, we are happy to be retiring this stressful service!
 Pre-orders are where we sell hotly-anticipated decks while they are still in production, allowing customers to reserve one in advance.
 But self-publishing is hard, mistakes and misprints of course happen, damaged stock is very real, and when things go awry we end up spending a lot of time working with customers who’ve already paid for things, working on solutions that don’t come at a cost to creators.
-(We also have a policy of never, ever competing with the artists we stock, and pre-orders always felt a little weird in that sense.)

 From this spring, we’ll only sell decks we have on the shelves, so we know we are able to honour every order.
 (Meanwhile our waiting list function allows customers to sign up for notifications when items are back/in stock.)

 On the flip side, wholesale pre-ordering forthcoming decks is one way that we support emerging artists – placing a large order for the first print run can make a big difference to some smaller projects, especially where crowfunding is involved as it so often is.
 We will continue to invest in emerging artists in this way.
+We also have a policy of never, ever competing with the artists we stock, and pre-orders always felt a little weird in that sense – by not taking pre-orders, we encourage folks to support creators directly at a time when they really need that injection of cash.

 Taking this sabbatical has been revolutionary for a workaholic like me, and I’m now firmly a fan.
 Breaks of between a week and a month will be built in to the seasonal rhythm of this shop – currently I expect to close for rest and reflection around the equinoxes and solstices, though I am still figuring this out.